Frequently Asked Questions

 Permanent makeup, also known as cosmetic tattooing or micro pigmentation, is the process of skillfully depositing tiny amounts of pigment into the dermis layer of the skin to enhance features such as eyebrows, eyes, and lips.
 The results are beautiful, immediate and permanent (*but will need touch ups in order to maintain desired color and shape).

 Who is a good candidate for permanent makeup?

 Busy people on the go such as doctors, nurses, teachers, any anyone else who doesn't have the opportunity or interest in reapplying makeup through the day.
 Permanent makeup allows you to get ready quickly and easily and you'll always look fresh and flawless.

 Athletes or active people who frequently swim or sweat.
 Permanent makeup never smears, smudges, or washes off.

-Women who wear heavy makeup.
+Those who wear heavy makeup.
 Permanent makeup can act as a base that you can add to and embellish.

-Women with poor eyesight, shaky hands, or those who struggle with uneven eyebrows, eyeliner, or lip lines.
+Those with poor eyesight, shaky hands, or those who struggle with uneven eyebrows, eyeliner, or lip lines.

 Does it hurt?

 A highly-effective, topical anesthetic gel is used for numbing before, and during your procedure, Pain threshold levels vary from person to person and every effort is made to ensure you remain comfortable for the entirety of the procedure.
 Most clients report discomfort anywhere between a 0-3 on a scale of 1-10.
 Having this service performed during your menstrual cycle may increase discomfort during your procedure.
 If you are a frequent smoker, the topical anesthetics used during the treatment will not last as long.
 If you have been diagnosed with Fibromyalgia, be aware that this may affect your sensitivity tolerance to the procedure.